 Our services are not intended for children and we do not knowingly collect data relating to children.

 Without sufficient personal data we may be unable to interact with you for the third party relationship we have with you, including keeping you informed and providing services.
 This includes collecting information as required by law.
 Where we already have your information, we will endeavour to avoid collecting it again, but there will be times when we ask you to confirm that your information remains up to date.

-We are Monument Bank Limited, registered in England (10921940) and our registered office is 2nd Floor, 15 Upper Grosvenor Street, Mayfair, London, W1K 7PJ.
+We are Monument Bank Limited, registered in England (10921940) and our registered office is 33 Cavendish Square, London, W1G 0PW.
 We are registered with the UK Information Commissioner's Officer (ICO) as a data controller (Registration number ZA475288).
 We are the controller and responsible for your personal data.

 Our approach to privacy